protofire/big-number-input/README.md

 The required props are:

-- `decimals`: The number of decimals you want to use
+- `decimals`: The number of decimals you want to use, or `null` if you want the input to start empty
 - `value`: The BigNumber value that will be used by the input
-- `onChange`: A function that receives the new BigNumber value
+- `onChange`: A function that receives the new BigNumber value, or `null` when the input is empty

 Then you have a bunch of optional props you can use: